 This is our micro cacao R and D garden.
 Houses 5 cacao trees, 3 kinds of variety (W10, PG610, PBC123) in a 15 sqm +- area.
 Spacing of 2-2.5 meters between trees.

 Note: Ideal space/distance between trees is at least 3 meters.

-This garden is 100 % cide free (no pesticides, fungicides, herbicides, etc), although sometimes I use small amount of synthetic foliar NPK, but at a very minimum rate at less than 50% of the suggested feeding rate.
-I apply ones per month or sometimes 2-3 months interval, so since I only apply very little amount of synthetic input, it maybe safe to say it’s more likely organic (at least 90%-95% organic).
+This garden is 100 % cide free (no pesticides, fungicides, herbicides, etc) though sometimes I used some small amount of synthetic foliar NPK, but at a very minimum rate, at less than 50% of the suggested feeding rate.
+I applied once per month or sometimes 2-3 months interval, and since I only used just a small amount of synthetic input, it maybe safe to say that it’s more likely organic (at least 90%-95% organic).

 If you noticed that leaves are just left underneath the trees, which in the basic good practice of cacao growing is not ideal, because they say “it can cause pest and diseases”, yet I don’t have any serious problem about it (by far) at all.

 This farming methodology is called Permaculture, a practice that works with, not against nature.